GDevelopApp/GDevelop-documentation/docs/gdevelop5/extensions/gamejolt-api/index.md

 **Open a game session**
 Open a game session for the connected user.

-**Prepare the URL**
-Prepare the URL including the API endpoint and all the parameters.

 **Register Gamejolt game**
 Setup a game before using the Gamejolt API.